genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

    :scale: 35 %
    :align: center

-Sample summary
+Samples summary
 ==============

-The sample tab has a special "Show summary" button, which summarises the metadata for the samples that are present.
+The samples tab has a special "Show summary" button, which summarises the metadata for the samples that are present.
 This summary also highlights metadata terms that don't match the template.

 .. image:: images/metainfo-summary.png
    :scale: 50 %